jonlpersson/ed-latimore/site/_posts/2024-03-03-the-roots-of-online-hostility-why-is-twitter-so-toxic.md

 Rather than ask for clarity, people tend to fill in the blanks and react based on how they interpreted what was said instead of asking what was meant.

-People will argue and spit vitriol, not because they disagree with what you said but because they disagree with what they&nbsp;*think*&nbsp;you said—even after you correct them.
+People will argue and spit vitriol, not because they disagree with what you said but because they disagree with what they *think* you said—even after you correct them.

 I’ve argued with people who use graphs and quote stats to make their point, not realizing that the data contradicts their argument.
 This misunderstanding happens because 91% of Americans don’t have the numerical ability to analyze or interpret a graph.